jpfuentes2/jpfuentes2.github.io/_posts/2014-10-31-Iterated-Prisoners-Dilemma-in-myriad-languages.md

 Shortly afterwards, [Go](http://golang.org/) grabbed my attention since I'd never used static types and was enthralled by its concurrency primitives.
 Even with the headache of static typing, I rapidly became productive due to Go's fantastic stdlib and its plethora of powerful tools.
-More importantly, I discovered static typing was not a headache, did not slow my design process; instead, it was a *productivity multiplier*.
+More importantly, I discovered static typing was not a headache and did not slow my design process; instead, it was a *productivity multiplier*.
 To my amazement, I could brutally refactor programs quickly with the help of Go's compiler + static typing, and, sweet baby Jesus, powerful tab completion[[0]](#java-note)!

 One of my favorite insights learning Go: it eradicated much of my ignorance related to static typing.